 Alys runs drop-in information sessions for visual artists at venues across the SO postcode area.
 Upcoming sessions are added to the programme page of our website.
 If you would like Alys to come to your organisation or venue, please contact email@example.com

 An annual day-long event, providing information and advice about funding from a range of speakers representing a number of funders, plus artists who have previously received funding who can share their experiences.

-Look out for details of the next funding clinic, which will be in May 2019.
+Look out for details of the next funding clinic.

 If you need a project space to test out new work or ideas, our large and flexible event space Arch 4 is available to visual artists at no cost, for a period of up to 12 days.